 Which software platforms and ecosystems are developing?

 Apple is using visionOS for the Vision Pro and will likely use this platform for future AR glasses as well.
-The system is tightly integrated with the Apple ecosystem and uses ARKit for precise AR features.
+The system is tightly integrated with the Apple ecosystem and uses ARKit for precise AR functionality.

 How do the price segments and target groups differ?

-The market for smart glasses and AR glasses shows a significant price spread depending on the range of functions and target audience.
+The market for smart glasses and AR glasses shows a significant price range depending on functionality and target audience.
 Audio-focused smart glasses are in the affordable range.
-The Xiaomi Smart Audio Glasses are available for under 100 euros, while the Ray-Ban Meta Smart Glasses cost around 300 euros.
+The Xiaomi Smart Audio Glasses are already available for under €100, while the Ray-Ban Meta Smart Glasses cost around €300.

-Compact display glasses like the XReal Air 2 cost around €459, although the Xreal Beam is required for full functionality, adding another €135.
-The Even Realities G1 costs around €700 and is aimed at users seeking discreet AR in a design suitable for everyday use.
+Compact display glasses like the XReal Air 2 cost around €459, but require the additional XReal Beam for another €135 for full functionality.
+The Even Realities G1, priced at around €700, is aimed at users seeking discreet AR in a design suitable for everyday use.

 What challenges exist regarding acceptance in everyday life?